element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `inhibit_user_in_use_error`

 *(boolean)* Whether to inhibit errors raised when registering a new account if the user ID already exists.
-If turned on, requests to `/register/available` will always show a user ID as available, and Synapse won’t raise an error when starting a registration with a user ID that already exists.
+If turned on, requests to `/register/available` will always show a user ID as available, and Synapse won't raise an error when starting a registration with a user ID that already exists.
 However, Synapse will still raise an error if the registration completes and the username conflicts.
 Defaults to `false`.

 Example configuration:
 ```yaml